Here is a lengthy article about why I made my own custom DIY time-lapse slider, how I made it, tuned it, refined it and now use it.

 I painted those pieces of wood black and glued them at each end of the rail and glued 2 limit switches underneath the sliding platform.
 I made sure the system was symmetric at each end.
 I drilled a hole through the carbon fiber platform and the ABS Box holding the electronics to pass the wires into the box so that all electrical connections are protected from the outside world.
 That’s the mechanical side done.
 After that, I connected the output of each switch to a GPIO pin of the Raspeberry Pi (while I connected the common contact of the switches to the ground of the system).
 I configured those 2 GPIO pins to use the internal pull-up resistors.
 This way, I can connect them straight to the Pi without requiring external resistors.
 Neat!

-After this I modified the script so that the slider stops after hitting the switches.
+After this I modified the code so that the slider stops after hitting the switches.
 When coding it, I decided to add new configuration parameters to control the behaviour of the system when one of the switch is hit.
 I added the possibility to either directly stop the slider or have a configurable ease in/out movement.
 In my opinion, an ease in/out option leads to much better time-lapses.
 I also added the ability for the slider to go back in the opposite direction once reaching the end of the slider.
 This way, I can leave it loop indefinitely without risking it being destroyed.
 I also added a couple of error and diagnostics message so that the user knows what’s happening at any time.
 I have updated the downloadable archive with the new code and updated UI/icons.

 As I said earlier, I used a cheap display for my slider.
 It is fine in most situations but it is impossible to see a thing in bright conditions.
 I might upgrade the touchscreen in the future for one that has better contrast.
-It would also be nice to be able to control the screen back -lighting.
+It would also be nice to be able to control the screen back-lighting.
 This way, I could switch off the screen while the time-lapse is running to save power and limit the reflection in my camera.

 There are many improvements that can be added to the code.
 I might add a few more configuration options in the future.
 Here are a few things I thought about: